-Analyzing our collective Wikipedia browsing history
+Analyzing Wikipedia browsing history

 The Wikipedia clickstream datasets consist of aggregated records of clickstream events.
 A clickstream event occurs when a user goes from one webpage to another.
-In the data, it is logged as a data row containing the source webpage, called a referer, the destination webpage, called a resource, the type of the reference, and the total count of times users went from the referer to the reference in a given month.
+In the data, it is recorded as a data row containing the source webpage, called a referer, the destination webpage, called a resource, the type of the reference, and the total count of times users went from the referer to the reference in a given month.

 To maintain user privacy, the clickstream events are added up across all users for the given month, and those of them that add up to less than 10 are dropped from the datasets.
 This means that there is no individual user information in this data, and that clickstream events that are so rare that they could potentially uniquely identify users have been removed.
 In addition, the publishers of the data do their best to filter any known spider traffic out of it.